India’s logistics SaaS startup FarEye bags $13 million – TechCrunch

 That startup, Noida-based FarEye, said today it has raised an additional $13 million to close its Series D financing round at $37.5 million.

-FarEye first unveiled its Series D round in April this year when it raised from Microsoft’s venture fund M12, Eight Roads Ventures, Honeywell Ventures, and SAIF Partners.
+FarEye first unveiled its Series D round in April this year when it raised from Microsoft’s venture fund M12, Eight Roads Ventures, Honeywell Ventures and SAIF Partners.

 The startup said today industry veterans Nandan Nilekani and Sanjeev Aggarwal’s Fundamentum Partnership led the extended round, with participation from KB Global Platform Fund.

-FarEye helps companies orchestrate, track, and optimize their logistics operations.
-Say you order a pizza from Domino’s, the eatery uses FarEye’s service, which integrates into the system it is using, to quickly inform the customer how long they need to wait for the food to reach them.
+FarEye helps companies orchestrate, track and optimize their logistics operations.
+Say you order a pizza from Domino’s; the eatery uses FarEye’s service, which integrates into the system it is using to quickly inform the customer how long they need to wait for the food to reach them.

 Behind the scenes, FarEye is helping Domino’s evaluate a plethora of moving pieces.
 How many delivery people are in the vicinity?
 Can it bundle a few orders?
 What’s the maximum number of items one can carry?
 How experienced is the delivery person?
 What’s the best route to reach the customer?
 And, would the restaurant need the same number of delivery people the following day?, explained Kushal Nahata, co-founder and chief executive of FarEye.